hombreperro45/docs/docs/tech/netplay.md

 # Netplay

-This is RetroArch's Netplay code.
-RetroArch Netplay allows a second player to be connected via the Internet, rather than local at the same computer.
+RetroArch Netplay allows a second player (and/or more) to be connected via the Internet, rather than local at the same computer.

 ## Explanation